 First Steps after a Car Accident

-- If you are able, collect contact information from any witnesses or ask someone else to do so
+- If you are able, collect contact information from any witnesses

 - Avoid making statements like, “I’m sorry!
 That was totally my fault!” at the scene of the accident—many people make this type of statement emotionally or to be reassuring, but it can come back to haunt you